MestariMieli/MestariMieli/README.md

-- 👋 Hi, I’m @MestariMieli
+- 👋 Hi, I’m Nea
-- 👀 I’m interested in any type of coding
+- 👀 I’m interested in any type of coding, especially WEB developement
-- 🌱 I’m currently learning WEB development and game design
+- 🌱 I'm currently a student at Laurea and about to graduate